 It includes a larger set of arrow keys that are moved over to the side of the main keyboard, along with an extra set of navigation keys - such as Home and End - that allow you to quickly scroll through long documents and web pages.

 Moving the arrow keys over to the side of the main keyboard also means that there’s room for a larger Space bar, and Command and Alt (Option) keys, which makes the keyboard feel less cramped when you’re typing quickly.
-It also has no less than 19 function keys that you can use to control music playback, and features such as Mission Control and Exposé.
+It also has no less than 19 function keys that you can use to control music playback, along with features including Mission Control and Exposé.

 Previously only available wired, this is now a wireless keyboard, which Apple claims offers a month of use between charges.

-Even better, the keyboard is now available to buy in Space Grey - previously exclusive to the iMac Pro - but that brings with it a £20/$20 markup, taking it to £149/$149.
+Even better, the keyboard is now available to buy in Space Grey - previously exclusive to the iMac Pro - but that brings with it a markup.

 Apple Magic Keyboard